 Zara Phillips and Mike Tindall

-Queen Elizabeth II's oldest granddaughter, who is currently expecting her third child, married rugby star Mike Tindall in July 2011, three months after Will and Kate tied the knot.
-This royal duo chose a completely classic and romantic wedding jam to commemorate their first dance as husband and wife—Frank Sinatra's "I’ve Got You Under My Skin."
+Queen Elizabeth II's oldest granddaughter married rugby star Mike Tindall in July 2011, three months after Will and Kate tied the knot.
+This royal duo chose a completely classic and romantic wedding jam to commemorate their first dance as husband and wife: Frank Sinatra's "I’ve Got You Under My Skin."

 Prince Carl and Princess Sofia

 Princess Sofia and Prince Carl of Sweden wed in 2015, kicking off their reception with a turn around the dance floor to "Sofias Brudvals," a waltz written by Pelle Arhio and sung by Swedish artist Per Bredhammar.
-They later kicked the music up a notch with performances by Icona Pop and Avicii (RIP).
+They later kicked the music up a notch with performances by Icona Pop and the late Avicii.
 Looks like these two set the bar high—take note, Harry and Meghan.

 Prince Philip of Yugoslavia and Danica Marinković

-In the first Serbian royal wedding since 1922, Prince Philip of Yugoslavia wed graphic designer and artist Danica Marinković in Belgrade last October.
+In the first Serbian royal wedding since 1922, Prince Philip of Yugoslavia wed graphic designer and artist Danica Marinković in Belgrade in October 2017.
 After the groom's touching toast to his family and new bride, the couple shared their first dance to Ben E. King's notorious "Stand by Me."
 Talk about the perfect love song to kick off this royal pair's love story.

 Prince Harry and Meghan Markle

-There's no denying that the Duke and Duchess of Sussex's wedding music was pitch perfect.
+There's no denying that the Duke and Duchess of Sussex's wedding music was pitch-perfect.
 Their ceremony tunes, including a cello performance by 19-year-old Sheku Kanneh-Mason and Karen Gibson and the Kingdom Choir's rendition of "Stand by Me," are pretty much unforgettable.
 But even after all that shockingly iconic ceremony music, Harry and Meghan's first dance tune still took us by surprise.
-At their May 19 reception, the royal newlyweds reportedly chose Whitney Houston’s 1987 hit, “I Want to Dance with Somebody" for their first dance.
+At their May reception, the royal newlyweds reportedly chose Whitney Houston’s 1987 hit, “I Want to Dance With Somebody" for their first dance.

-Considering their no-phones-allowed rule at the celebration, it's hard to know for sure if this is really what the newlyweds boogied to, but, in a 2016 interview, the Duchess said the Whitney Houston classic was her "happy song," so it ultimately seems pretty fitting.
+Considering their no-phones-allowed rule at the celebration, it's hard to know for sure if this is really what the newlyweds boogied to, but the duchess said the Whitney Houston classic was her "happy song" in a 2016 interview.
+Ultimately, it seems pretty fitting.